 Peel the shallot and cut into quarters.

-Season Center-Cut Beef Tenderloin with Salt and Pepper.
+Season Center-Cut Beef Tenderloin with Salt and Ground Black Pepper.
 Press evenly onto all surfaces of beef roast.

 Heat half of the Olive Oil in large nonstick skillet on medium-high heat until hot.
 Place roast in skillet; brown evenly.
 Remove roast from skillet.